Yukaru-san/GoError/README.md

 # GoError
-A simpel Java-oriented library to handle errors in Go
+A simple Java-oriented library to handle errors in Go

 # Installation
 ```go